 Due to the different molecular structures of different substances, they have different absorption spectra for different wavelength light, thus having their specific absorption spectra.
 Even the same substance has different degrees of light absorption due to different contents.
 The standard curve method utilizes this characteristic to determine the substance content by first preparing a series of standard solutions with concentrations from small to large, respectively measuring their A values, using A values as abscissa, concentration as ordinate, and drawing a standard curve.

-When determining the test solution, the operating conditions should be the same as those when preparing the standard curve, and the corresponding concentration of the sample should be determined based on the A value of the test solution on the standard curve.
+When determining the solution of food safety rapid test, the operating conditions should be the same as those when preparing the standard curve, and the corresponding concentration of the sample should be determined based on the A value of the test solution on the standard curve.

 Specific antigens or antibodies are fixed on the membrane in a strip shape, and colloidal gold labeled reagents (antibodies or monoclonal antibodies) are absorbed on the binding pad.
 When the sample to be tested is added to the sample pad at one end of the test strip, it moves forward by capillary action, dissolves the colloidal gold labeled reagent on the binding pad, reacts with each other, and moves to the region of the fixed antigen or antibody.
 The complex of the test material and the gold marker reagent binds specifically to it and is trapped, aggregated on the detection strip, and produces a color reaction.